r0r0x-xx/AeroSpace-Cybersecurity/README.md

 Hey Folks!
 Over the past three years, I have been self-taught in aerospace technology, dedicating a lot of time to learning and researching this field.
 This repository is a compilation of ideas, notes, and observations I have gathered during this journey.
 I have organized the material in a clear and coherent manner (I hope so!
 XD), starting with satellite technology, followed by general aerospace security, and finally, exploring how to hack satellites.
 I hope you find this resource useful for enhancing your understanding and knowledge of this fascinating field! :)

+This project is intended for educational purposes only.
+The author is not responsible for any misuse or damages caused by this material.
+Always ensure you have proper authorization before conducting any security testing.

 ## Contents

 * [Introduction](##Introduction)